Skip to content

 hasOneRequirement: "or night,rain,!has_armor"

-The current date must match the given pattern.
 You can specify the day of the month, the month or the year it must be that this condition returns true or combine them.
 You can also specify multiple days/months/years by just separating them by , or an interval by using -.
 If you have trouble understanding how this works have a look at the example.

 The example is true between the 1st and the 5th or on the 20th of each month, but only in the year 2017.